nrwl/nx/docs/shared/tutorials/react-monorepo.md

 }
 ```

-To test it, go to your `libs/products/src/lib/product-list/product-list.tsx` file and import the `OrderList` from the `orders` project:
+To test it, go to your `libs/products/src/lib/products.tsx` file and import the `Orders` component from the `orders` project:

 ```tsx {% fileName="libs/products/src/lib/products.tsx" %}
 import styles from './products.module.css';